adammoro/prompt-engineering/Library/Prompts & Templates/WordPress_Plugin_Creator.md

 ### Example Output

-The output is a bunch of code which wouldn't make sense to display here.
+The output is mostly code which wouldn't make sense to display here.
 Check out the GitHub link below to see a plugin this prompt created (with some debugging of course!):

 `https://github.com/adammoro/wordpress-plugins/blob/main/ChatWP/chatwp/chatwp.php`